 The Lake Partner Program is a volunteer-based program that provides nutrient (total phosphorus) and water clarity information for Ontario’s inland lakes.
 More than 600 lakes are monitored annually by volunteers.
-The program began in 1996 in partnership with the Federation of Ontario Cottagers’ Associations and the Lake of the Woods District Property Owners’ Association.
-The program grew out of the Self Help program which had been collecting chlorophyll and water clarity information since the early 1970s.
-A Lake Partner summary report with the associated data is published annually on the Lake Partner web page in order to share information on the nutrient status and water clarity of Ontario lakes.
+Run in partnership with the Federation of Ontario Cottagers’ Associations the program grew out of the Self Help program which had been collecting chlorophyll and water clarity information since the early 1970s.

 The Ontario Benthos Biomonitoring Network (OBBN) measures aquatic ecosystem condition in lakes, streams and wetlands using bottom-dwelling aquatic invertebrates as indicators.
 The program was initiated in 2003.
 Since that time, many hundreds of stream and lake sites have been sampled.
 The Network includes a Protocol Manual of standardized sampling methods, a program of training and certification for its members, and a centralized database for storing, retrieving, and sharing data.